History

 Current state

-The porch visible today on the south side of the church is the only early modern annex, but the upper windows of the tower date from the nineteenth-century renovation, as well as the northern windows in the nave and openings in the presbytery.
-The least distorted medieval jambs have survived in the southern wall of the nave and in the chapel.
-Inside the church, a Romanesque baptismal font with six rows of chevron patterns has been preserved.
+The porch, visible today on the south side of the nave, is the only early modern annex, but the tower’s upper windows date from the 19th-century renovation, as do the north windows in the nave and the openings in the chancel.
+The tower’s steeply pitched gable roof, typical of churches in Glamorgan and Gower, is also a result of Victorian work.
+The least transformed medieval window and portal jambs are in the south wall of the nave and in the chapel.
+Inside the church, a Romanesque font decorated with six rows of herringbone patterns remains.
+Of note are the very austere 16th-century arcades between the chapel and chancel, supported by a massive central pillar.

 bibliography: